 What to do with over-discharged LiPo

-Chargers might be unable to recognize an over-discharged battery due to cell voltage being too low.
-My advice is to discard that battery.
-However there is a way to rescue an over discharged LiPo, but do so at your own risk.
+Chargers may not recognize an over-discharged battery due to low cell voltage.
+In such cases, it’s advisable to discard the battery.
+There are ways to rescue an over-discharged LiPo, but proceed at your own risk.

-Many airlines and airports allow LiPo batteries in passengers’ hand luggage.
-There are a few things to bear in mind:
+Many airlines and airports allow LiPo batteries in passengers’ carry-on luggage.
+Keep the following points in mind:

-- Always check with your airline regarding travelling with LiPo batteries
+- Always check with your airline about traveling with LiPo batteries

 - Do not carry LiPo batteries in your checked baggage